fiddur/some-comments/README.md

 }
 ```

-If you add objects in the array (see below), Dynamic Registration will still be available.
+If you add objects in the array (see below), Dynamic Registration will still be
+available.

-#### OpenID Connect without Dynamic (e.g. Google)
+#### Preconfigured OpenID Connect providers (e.g. Google)

-For OpenID Connect endpoints that haven't implemented Dynamic Client Registration, you need to
+For OpenID Connect endpoints that haven't implemented Dynamic Client
-supply API credentials.
+Registration, you need to supply API credentials.
 For example:

 ```javascript
 authenticators: {